 How is college going to be different from high school in regard to services provided for me as a student with a disability?

 You may find that the accommodations provided at LMU are not the same as those that you have received in the past.
 The reason for this is that the laws that provide accommodations in secondary institutions are different than those that apply to post-secondary institutions.
 At the secondary level, the goal of accommodation is to provide access and success.
 However, at the post-secondary level, the goal of accommodation is to provide access in order to grant equal opportunity.
-Return to the top

 At the college level, is a 504 Plan or Individualized Education Plan (IEP) accepted for use in documentation of a disability?

 On its own, 504 plans and IEPs are not considered complete documentation of a disability and will not be enough to receive accommodations.
 The DSS Office has published documentation guidelines which describe acceptable documentation; however, the information in a 504 plan or IEP may be useful in understanding the prior academic history of the student.
-Return to the top

 When do I contact the DSS Office to disclose a disability?